mutaphore/hexo_blog/source/_posts/01-21-2015-Dual-boot-Macbook-Pro-Retina-with-Arch-Linux.md

 - True
 ---

 I am dual booting a MBPr with OSX and Arch Linux.
-For those new to Arch Linux, here are some WiFi related tips that I for a fresh install.
+For those new to Arch Linux, here are some WiFi related tips that I for a clean install.

 <!-- more -->